In Jamaica, A rich cultural stew of music, film, and television

 In the spirit of music and in the hills of St. Andrew, overlooking the city’s bright lights at night, there exists a magical place known as the Kingston Dub Club.

 With a handful of massive speakers stacked on top of one another, the traditional sounds of Jamaica fill the property with powerful bass and a fierce desire to dance.

 Rocksteady, reggae, and dub music all electrify the outdoor space, home to many Rastafarian people.

 The club is only open on Sundays, an exclusive and hidden gem of Jamaica where “the only good system is a sound system.”

 Can’t make it to Jamaica quick enough to have the Dub Club experience?

-The Dub Club at Echoplex in Los Angeles is another spot serving classic reggae, dub and dancehall as a sneak peak to the real Jamaican experience.
+The Dub Club at Echoplex in Los Angeles is another spot serving classic reggae, dub, and dancehall as a sneak peek to the real Jamaican experience.

 Supporting Local Filmmakers

 The pop culture of Kingston doesn’t stop there.
 The city’s trade and investment hub, (JAMPRO) has partnered with the Jamaica Film and Television Association (JAFTA) to establish The PROPELLA!
 An initiative which “aims to support the talent of Jamaican filmmakers, and garner international exposure for Jamaican culture through film,” according to its website.